 The Best National Parks to Visit—Virtually

-And though, for now, we may not be able to visit them in person, we can remember past trips and look forward to future visits with these breathtaking virtual tours, some led by rangers—others self-guided.
-So set aside your puzzle-making and your Netflix queue and get back to nature (from a distance) with these 12 digital national park tours.
+For now, while we may not be able to visit them in person, we can remember past trips and look forward to future visits with these breathtaking virtual tours, either led by rangers or self-guided.
+So set aside your Netflix queue and get back to nature (from a distance) with these digital North American park tours.

 Bryce Canyon National Park

 Bryce is rightly famous for its Martian-red rock formations (aka hoodoos), sweeping canyon views and Natural Bridge — an 85-foot arch carved by nature — but this corner of southern Utah is also home to a lesser-known star: the Bristlecone Pine, which can live for thousands of years.
 In fact, the most ancient one in the park — thought to be more than 1,600 years old — is visible from Yovimpa Point (one of several stunning spots you can visit on your self-guided Google Earth Tour).

 Thanks to early conservation efforts and sheer size (more than a million acres), Montana's Glacier National Park is a seriously happy place for wildlife — hence one of the largest grizzly populations in the Lower 48.
 The park's largest body of water — Lake McDonald — is known for its mirror effect and makes for a particularly zen-inducing first stop on your virtual tour.
 But the second stop is hard to beat in that department, too.

 The world's first national park, Yellowstone is home to roughly half the world’s hydrothermal features, most famously, Old Faithful.
 Rivalling the geyser for the most otherworldly highlight of your virtual tour, the Grand Prismatic Spring is not to be missed.

 Yosemite National Park